dummy-team/dummy/README.md

 # Keep in touch

 If find any caveats using it or have suggestions to improve the tool we gladly accept [Pull Requests](https://github.com/Inouit/dummy/tree/master/CONTRIBUTING.md#submitting-a-pull-request) and [issues](https://github.com/Inouit/dummy/issues).

+# Thanks
+Thanks to Stéphanie who crafted such a nice logo !